opsdroid/opsdroid/docs/tutorials/introduction.md

     pass

 ```
-To actually call these asynchronous functions, we use the `await` keyword:
+To call these asynchronous functions, we use the `await` keyword:
 ```python
 async def ping_local():
     return await ping_server('192.168.1.1')